Why is it called Hard Feelings?

 We recruit and screen counsellors to ensure they meet specific standards of education and training, skill and experience, and alignment with our values.
 We’re always asking ourselves, who is missing?
 What representation, skill, or perspective should we be adding to the practice?
 It’s a long process to join the Community of Practice, but we think it’s worth it.

 We’re a hub for mental health resources.
-Our store offers mental health tools resources that build stronger mental health.
-Our original storefront was a space for stigma-busting conversation and support.
-We’re getting back to that by building more online resources, and re-opening a physical location soon.
+Our retail shop (online and in-person) offers mental health tools resources that build stronger mental health.
+Our storefront is a space for stigma-busting conversation and support.
+We will help you navigate resources and try to connect you with the right counsellor or service.
+Stop by and visit us at 353 Church Street – and don’t forget to check out our Mental Health Library!

-We’re an incorporated non-profit.
+We’re an incorporated non-profit, registered charity.
 This means that our focus is on building social capital, not building profit.
 Unlike for-profit practices, we are focused on our social purpose and operate only to cover the expenses to deliver that purpose.

-Counsellors in our Community of Practice offer short-term counselling, to a maximum of 12 sessions.
-You don’t have to do all 12 sessions – some people find that less is enough.
+Counsellors in our Community of Practice offer limited-term counselling, to a maximum of 20 sessions.
+You don’t have to do all 20 sessions – some people find that less is enough.

-We limit service to 12 sessions to ensure that we are increasing access for everyone and not creating another long wait list in the mental health system.
-For many people, short-term counselling is enough support to understand and take steps to resolve a mental health challenge.
+We limit service to 20 sessions to ensure that we are increasing access for everyone and not creating another long wait list in the mental health system.
+For many people, limited-term counselling is enough support to understand and take steps to resolve a mental health challenge.

 Your counsellor may also be able to offer you three (3) booster sessions, once you have completed your work together.
 This is a way you can stay connected and check in, if needed.
-As long as your counsellor is part of our Community of Practice, you may be eligible for three (3) booster sessions every six (6) months.
+As long as your counsellor is part of our Community of Practice, you may be eligible for three (3) booster sessions every three (3) months.

 How do I schedule an appointment with a counsellor?